sinzin91/tesseract-blog/content/posts/ai-for-thinking-humans.md

 > *AlexNet, named after its main creator, Alex Krizhevsky, then a graduate student at the University of Toronto, supervised by the eminent neural network researcher Geoffrey Hinton.
 Krizhevsky, working with Hinton and a fellow student, Ilya Sutskever, created a scaled-up version of Yann LeCun’s LeNet from the 1990s; training such a large network was now made possible by increases in computer power*

 Although ConvNets are stronger than previous methods, they still have several issues.
 They can become confused by images that contain multiple objects, miss small objects in an image, and are easily thrown off by slight distortions and abstract representations.
 Additionally, they have been known to display bias.
 For example, the Google Photos app infamously tagged an image of two African Americans with the label "gorillas".
 While CNNs excel at categorization, they still struggle with localization tasks, such as drawing a box around the target object.
+Mitchell also argues that CNNs are not truly "understanding" the images, but rather are just learning to recognize patterns.

 > *If the goal of computer vision is to “get a machine to describe what it sees,” then machines will need to recognize not only objects but also their relationships to one another and how they interact with the world.
-If the “objects” in question are living beings, the machines will need to know something about their actions, goals, emotions, likely next steps, and all the other aspects that figure into telling the story of a visual scene*
+If the “objects” in question are living beings, the machines will need to know something about their actions, goals, emotions, likely next steps, and all the other aspects that figure into telling the story of a visual scene.*

 ## Reinforcement Learning